amit-kumar-cse/amiku.dev/enhancements.md

     - add tabs for experience, education and about me.
 - Enhanced bullet points.
 - on lg and xl screens, my intro should take up all of the initial viewport
-- sidebar drawer.
+- sidebar drawer
-- material design.
--

 Desirable
+- convert avenger icon to dark green favicon
 - Add transferable skills https://www.wikijob.co.uk/content/interview-advice/competencies/transferable-skills
 - Add a visitor counter.
 - Add a google map showing my location.
 - Add a favicon icon for your page.
+- material design

 POC
 - implement login functionality